stevemacn/TweetTrucks/README.md

 Options: truckname, validity, temporality, location, id(of tweet)

-If the tweet is geo-tagged this value will be used instead of location
+If a tweet is geotagged this value will be used unless location is specified

 Setup
 ---